How Much Laundry Is Too Much Laundry For Your Washer? – Washing Machine Load Sizes Chart Guide

 Buy the 5.0 cu ft if: You wash king-size comforters/blankets weekly, you have a “mountain” of towels every weekend, or you have kids in sports whose uniforms create massive, heavy loads.

-Laundry Load Size And Washer Sizes
+Understanding Laundry Load Size And Washing Machine Load Sizes Chart

 Washing machines in the USA typically come in five different sizes: compact, small, medium, large, and extra large.